Tapestry Bloom Square – Crochet Pattern

 • Unlimited pattern support

-If you love crocheting blankets, you might love one of our other designs too - click on a photo to learn more 😀.
+If you love crocheting blankets, you might love one of these too – click on a photo to learn more 😀.

 The Pattern